insidewhy/kwin-window-switch/readme.markdown

 After installing this script the keybindings can be customised in the "global shortcuts" settings under the `KWin` component via `Select next window` and `Select previous window`.

-## Dependencies
+## History

-This script depends on two patches I have made against KDE that are currently in review.
-See:
+This was original written in QML where two of the needed APIs weren't available.
+The fixes to these are now in KDE, the relevant bugs can be found below:
  * [workspace.clientList does not work in declarative script](https://bugs.kde.org/show_bug.cgi?id=340225)
  * [registerShortcut does not work in declarative script](https://bugs.kde.org/show_bug.cgi?id=340125)

-A copy of kwin with both patches can be retrieved from [my github fork of kwin here](https://github.com/ohjames/kwin/tree/scripting-fixes):